If you’re interested in charging electronics while riding, you’re probably already familiar with buffer batteries.

 Variable Current Buffer Batteries

-A current limiting buffer battery is designed for dynamo hub charging, allowing you to switch between set charging currents (eg. 100, 400 or 900mA) for different riding speeds.
+A current-limiting buffer battery is purpose-built for dynamo hub charging, allowing you to select between preset charge rates (for example, 100, 400, or 900mA) depending on your riding speed.

 You can see the power graphs for different dynamo USB chargers HERE.